 All candidates for this program will be selected based both on their ability to get the most out of camp, their ability to teach, and learn from, the rest of the campers, and their ability to then do the most for their friends, their classmates, their parents, and their communities when they return.

 We do not expect that many of these candidates will have the resources to afford airfare and camp fees, even when discounts are available, so your support is critical for this work to continue.

 Because they make better peacemakers, better leaders, and better friends.

 The PeaceCamp Initiative is a program of Aiki Extensions, a non-profit dedicated to bringing the wisdom of Aikido - a martial art devoted to peaceful resolution of conflict - out of the training hall and into the larger world.
 Working with Budo for Peace, an organization that creates "sister school" pairings between Palestinian and Israeli martial arts schools, we find deserving youth who are already disciplined, athletic, and experienced in the thoughtful exploration of the role of power and violence in their lives.
 We believe that these children will make better peacemakers, better leaders, and better friends.
-We believe that martial arts training helps people respond carefully rather than fearfully, rationally rather than randomly, and all the while in much greater control of the energy of the conflict.
+We believe that martial arts training helps people respond carefully rather than fearfully, rationally rather than randomly, and all the while in much greater control of the energy of the conflict all around them.